Ephraim the Neomartyr: Biography

 According to the dreams revealed to Makaria Desipri, St. Ephraim was born on 14 September 1384 in Trikala, Thessalia.
 His civil name was Konstantinos Morphes.
 He became a monk, took the monastic name of Ephraim and moved to Attica to live in what was then the Monastery of the Annunciation of Our Lady on Mount Amomon.
 In 1424 the monastery was destroyed by marauding Ottoman troops.
 Ephraim escaped and lived for another year as a hermit among the ruins of the monastery.
 On 14 September 1425 he was captured in another Turkish raid.
 He was held captive and tormented for more than eight months, until he was finally tortured to death on 5 May 1426.
 A mulberry tree, believed to be that on which the saint was hanged, is today shown as an object of veneration inside the re-erected monastery.

 Veneration

+His feast days are 3 January (the anniversary of the discovery of his body), and 5 May (the anniversary of his martyrdom).
 St. Ephraim is portrayed in iconography as a slim, ascetic figure with black hair and beard, clad in the black robes of a monk.
-His feast days are 3 January (the anniversary of the discovery of his body), and 5 May (the anniversary of his martyrdom).

 The monastery in Nea Makri, the centre of the saint's veneration and his miracle-working, is now a much-frequented place of pilgrimage attracting thousands of visitors, especially people praying for the healing of illnesses.
 The monastery was the object of a public scandal in 2005, as the nuns of the monastery and the bishop of Attica accused each other of embezzling money from pilgrims' donations.